Traewelling/traewelling/privacypolicy_en.md

 functionality of our website.

 The setting of cookies, which are necessary for the exercise of electronic communication processes or the provision of certain functions desired by you, is based on Art.
 6 para.
-1 lit. f DSGVO.
+1 lit. f GDPR.
 As the operator of this website, we have a legitimate interest in the storage of cookies for the technically error-free and smooth provision of our services.
 Insofar as the setting of other cookies (e.g. for